footprintanalytics/footprint-batch-downlad-docs/README.md

 LOCATION '{{hdfs_or_s3_path}}';
 ```
 2. Download the patch data via `download_patch_data` method and save it in `sui_token_tranfers_patch_table`.
-3. Merge the data through the design of the primary key in the table.
+3. Merge the data through the design of the unique key in the table.

-Here is a Trino sql example of updating historical table patch data, where the database is merged based on the table primary key information provided.
+Here is a Trino sql example of updating historical table patch data, where the database is merged based on the table unique key information provided.

-> Please contact Footprint to get table primary key informations
+> The unique key information for all tables can be viewed in the schema file. (./table_schema)

 ```SQL
 MERGE INTO sui_token_tranfers AS a